CAR DESIGN INTERVIEW WITH SWAROOP ROY: SENIOR DESIGNER AT RENAULT

 I personally feel foreign OEMs are very open-minded in terms of conceiving design ideas but on the other hand, Indian OEMs are a little conservative.
 But in current days the scenario of Indian OEMs is changing and evolving to match the needs of the volatile market.

-When recruiting, do you think the company looks beyond the portfolio as well?
-The extra skills of a person could be management, digital marketing, and many more.
+When recruiting, do you think the company also looks beyond the portfolio?
+The different skills of a person could be management, digital marketing, and many more.

 What are your views on future mobility?